CEO Mark Zuckerberg responds to the massive Facebook document dump - KESQ

 CFO Dave Wehner said Facebook is investing so heavily in this newer division that it will reduce “our overall operating profit in 2021 by approximately $10 billion.”

-In a statement with the results, Facebook CEO and cofounder Mark Zuckerberg also focused on what’s next: “I’m excited about our roadmap, especially around creators, commerce, and helping to build the metaverse.”
+In a statement with the results, Zuckerberg also focused on what’s next: “I’m excited about our roadmap, especially around creators, commerce, and helping to build the metaverse.”

+During the earnings call, Wall Street analysts asked much more about new Facebook initiatives and products like the metaverse and Instagram Reels than about Monday’s news coverage, a reminder that investors often prioritize the company’s potential for growth over its potential for harm.
+Evercore ISI did ask Zuckerberg to evaluate the company’s progress on building artificial intelligence that can identify problematic content.

+Zuckerberg pointed to the company’s quarterly transparency reports, which identify “what percentage of the content that we act on is our AI … finding rather than people having to report it.”
+He said that “in most of these categories … 90-plus-percent of the content that we act on, we’re identifying largely through the AI system.”
+However, he noted that the success of its systems can vary by category.

 The-CNN-Wire

-Note: Correction: A previous version of this article misstated the percentage of Facebook’s quarterly sales growth.